StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 One can say ' word vector - next word vector ' in general , details are in [DeltaFeatures] (http://kaldi.sourceforge.net/classkaldi_1_1DeltaFeatures.html)
 ## What is the major task befor i-vector training?
 Convert those data into kaldi format...

+Please noticed that in this system we follow Kaldi data format and write all data to the feats.ark (whose size is of GBs), there is [Kaldi-NLP](https://github.com/StevenLOL/kaldi-nlp) developed so user would use words and a lookup table as features.
+Which resulting a smaller file size of feats.ark.

 ## How long the i-vector training could completed?
 On my desktop with 16GB memory it will take 6 hours for training to completed .
 If you have a cluster , you can make training done with less time.